gradle/gradle/design-docs/gradle-2.0.md

 * Change the default result and report directory for the `Test` type to include the task's name, so that the default does not conflict with another `Test` task.

+## Gradle GUI and Open-API

+* Now that we have reasonable tooling support via IDE's it might be worth scrapping the Gradle GUI and open-api that it uses.

 ## Remove API methods that are added by the DSL decoration

 * Remove all methods that accept a `Closure` when an `Action` overload is available.
 Add missing overloads where appropriate.